Nasdanika/tracker/org.nasdanika.tracker.repository/src/site/markdown/vision.md

 To avoid complexities of external DSL's the DSL shall be internal - a Java API.
 Such API can be generated from the tracker model.
 It can be done by the server and downloaded by the API Maven build script before compilation - fully automated way.

-Another option is to use Codegen generating API from the model data retrieved over CDO or the REST endpoint.
+Another option is to use [Codegen](/products/codegen/index.html) generating API from the model data retrieved over CDO or a REST endpoint.
 In this case the code may have ``@generated`` annotations to support manual/generated code co-existence similar to ECore code generator.

 Options: